metabrainz/picard-docs/config/options_filerenaming_editor.rst

    entries will display help information about the entry if available, and the "Show help tooltips" option is enabled.

+   Unicode characters can be entered into the script using the format ``\uXXXX`` where "XXXX" is the hexadecimal value of the unicode character.
+It is not recommended to include unicode characters in the directory or filename.

    The use of a '/' in the formatting string separates the output directory from the file name.
 The formatting string is allowed to contain any number of '/' characters.
 Everything before the last '/' is the directory location, and everything after the last '/' becomes the file's name.